drupalprojects/vimrc/README.txt

 If the drush version is at least 5.5, then the recommended plugins will be installed in the bundle/ subdirectry of your vimfiles directory.

+INSTALLATION AS A VIM 8 PACKAGE

+If you use Vim 8, then you can install most of this project using the new package feature.

+Download this project to your packages directory, usually ~/.vim/pack/, and rename the bundle subdirectory to start.
+Then you should have, for example, ~/.vim/pack/vimrc/start/vim-plugin-for-drupal/plugin/drupal.vim.

+Before the line

+	filetype plugin on

+in your vimrc file, add the lines

+	if v:version >= 800
+	  packloadall
+	endif

+This will enable the filetype.vim in this project when determining file types.
+You can omit the version check if you only use Vim 8.

+The only thing you lose with this method are the drush commands.
+If you want to use them, then you can copy or symlink vimrc.drush.inc from this project to a directory that drush searches for commands, such as ~/.drush.

 INSTALLATION WITH PATHOGEN

 Pathogen (http://www.vim.org/scripts/script.php?script_id=2332) is a package